dexternierva/hash-table/README.md

 # Hash Table

-Implementation of a Hash table in Javascript.
-Hash tables are used to store key-value pairs.
-Javascript already has a built-in hash table and its called Map.
+Implementation of a Hash table in Javascript, which is used to store key-value pairs.

 ## Usage